Johnson Aguiyi-Ironsi: Head of state

-The July counter coup
+The July counter-coup

-On 29 July 1966, Aguiyi Ironsi spent the night at the Government House in Ibadan, as part of a nationwide tour.
-His host, Lieutenant Colonel Adekunle Fajuyi, military governor of Western Nigeria, alerted him to a possible mutiny within the army.
-Aguiyi-Ironsi desperately tried to contact his Army Chief of Staff, Yakubu Gowon, but he was unreachable.
-In the early hours of the morning, the Government House, Ibadan, was surrounded by soldiers led by Theophilus Danjuma.
+On 29 July 1966, Aguiyi-Ironsi spent the night at the Government House in Ibadan as part of a nationwide tour.
+His host, Lieutenant Colonel Adekunle Fajuyi, the military governor of Western Nigeria, alerted him to a possible mutiny within the army.
+Aguiyi-Ironsi desperately tried to contact his Army Chief of Staff, Yakubu Gowon, but he was unable to reach him.
+In the early hours of the morning, the Government House in Ibadan was surrounded by soldiers led by Theophilus Danjuma.

 Arrest and assassination

-Danjuma arrested Aguiyi-Ironsi and questioned him about his alleged complicity in the coup, which saw the demise of the Sardauna of Sokoto, Ahmadu Bello.
-The circumstances leading to Aguiyi-Ironsi's death have remained a subject of much controversy in Nigeria until now people claimed it had something to do related on his nicknames and legend.
+Danjuma arrested Aguiyi-Ironsi and questioned him about his alleged complicity in the coup, which led to the death of the Sardauna of Sokoto, Ahmadu Bello.
+The circumstances surrounding Aguiyi-Ironsi's death have remained a subject of much controversy in Nigeria to this day.
+Some people claim it was related to his nicknames and legacy.
 His body and that of Fajuyi were later discovered in a nearby forest.